microsoft/rushstack/apps/rush/README.md

 - **A single NPM install:** In one step, Rush installs all the dependencies for all your projects into a common folder.
 This is not just a "package.json" file at the root of your repo (which might set you up to accidentally `require()` a sibling's dependencies).
 Instead, Rush uses symlinks to reconstruct an accurate "node_modules" folder for each project, without any of the limitations or glitches that seem to plague other approaches.

+  ⏵ **This algorithm supports the [PNPM, NPM, and Yarn]({% link pages/maintainer/package_managers.md %}) package managers.**

 - **Automatic local linking:** Inside a Rush repo, all your projects are automatically symlinked to each other.
 When you make a change, you can see the downstream effects without publishing anything, and without any `npm link` headaches.
+If you don't want certain projects to get linked, that's supported, too.

 - **Fast builds:** Rush detects your dependency graph and builds your projects in the right order.
 If two packages don't directly depend on each other, Rush parallelizes their build as separate NodeJS processes (and shows live console output in a [readable order](https://www.npmjs.com/package/@microsoft/stream-collator)).
 In practice this multi-process approach can yield more significant speedups than all those async functions in your single-threaded Gulpfile.